MP 16x8/4x3 / N38 - neodymium magnet

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- They do not lose power over time.
-After 10 years, their strength decreases by only ~1% (theoretically),
+- They do not lose their strength (of the magnet).
+After approximately 10 years, their power decreases by only ~1% (theoretically),

-- They are extremely resistant to demagnetization by external magnetic field,
+- They are highly resistant to demagnetization by external magnetic field,

-- In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,
+- Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

 - They have very high magnetic induction on the surface of the magnet,

-- Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in a wide range of shapes and sizes, which expands the range of their possible uses.
+- Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in various forms and dimensions, which amplifies their universality in usage.

 Disadvantages of neodymium magnets:

-- They are fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+- They are prone to breaking as they are extremely fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a protective case.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

-- Magnets lose their power due to exposure to high temperatures.
-In most cases, when the temperature exceeds 80°C, these magnets experience permanent reduction in strength (although it is worth noting that this is dependent on the shape and size of the magnet).
+- Magnets lose their strength due to exposure to high temperatures.
+In most cases, when the temperature exceeds 80°C, these magnets experience permanent reduction in strength (although it is worth noting that this is dependent on the form and size of the magnet).
 To avoid this problem, we offer special magnets marked with the [AH] symbol, which exhibit high temperature resistance.
 They can operate even at temperatures as high as 230°C or more,

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet
+- The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

 Safety Precautions